Mixing breastfeeding and the holidays can make some moms want to panic! Oh the stress!

 3. Enjoy the food!
 Contrary to what you may hear, most babies can tolerate mom eating and drinking a variety of foods without getting gassy or fussy.
 They often enjoy the variety of tastes that they get in the breast milk.
 (They even enjoy more variety of foods as toddler because of that!)
 So enjoy…but make sure you don’t just eat the sweets.
 Mommies need energy from good, healthy food as well.

 4. Get your sleep!
+This one is often hard this time of year!
 Staying up until the wee hours to wrap gifts may not be a good idea.
 If you can nap with your baby during the day, take advantage of it and try to sneak in some rest too!
+Moms need sleep too!
 Then both you and baby will enjoy the holiday happy and rested.

 6. Plan around nap time.
 Be firm with this request with relatives or friends when planning your schedule.
 A rested baby will be much more enjoyable for everyone!
 (Learn the biggest mistakes parent’s make to ruin their baby’s sleep!)

 7. Plan ahead.
 Make sure that you have the things you need to make the day stress-free.
 If you are going to nurse in public, make sure you have a nursing cover (these are our favorites!) or receiving blanket handy to give yourself a little privacy.
 If a nursing pillow helps, bring that along too!